 The soil in Ohio contains uranium.
-As the uranium breaks down and those things break down some more radon is one of the eventual “products” of this break down.
+As the uranium breaks down and those things break down some more radon is one of the eventual “products” of this breakdown.
 Ohio homes can have high levels of radon in the indoor air because of how they are built and the climate in Ohio.
-Having a basement and a fairly decent length of heating season this causes a chimney effect which can help pull the soil gases and radon in to the home through small cracks and sump pumps.
+Having a basement and a fairly decent length of the heating season causes a chimney effect which can help pull the soil gases and radon into the home through small cracks and sump pumps.

 All counties of the US have been assigned a zone of 1 to 3 based on radon potential.
 Zone 1 Highest Potential (greater than 4 pCi/L), Zone 2 Moderate Potential (from 2 to 4 pCi/L), and Zone 3 Low Potential (less than 2 pCi/L).
 Note:

-All of Ohio’s counties all are listed as either Zones 1 or 2.
+All of Ohio’s counties are listed as either Zones 1 or 2.
 (Highest & Moderate potential)